Hithroc/ghc-proposals/proposals/0000-unified-namespace.md

 f = T
 ```

-* With `-XUnifiedNamespace` the `'` prefix will no longer be used with `-XDataKinds` and will be Template Haskell exclusive.

 ## Costs and Drawbacks

 - This proposal introduces new, potentially confusing for newcomers syntax
 - Lookup logic becomes more complex and can become potentially slower because
-  we have to lookup a name in unified namespace first and then fall back to
+  we have to look up a name in unified namespace first and then fall back to
   other namespaces
-- It becomes impossible define types which have constructors with the same
+- It becomes impossible to define types which have constructors with the same
   name (e. g. `data T = T`) with the extension enabled.

 ## Alternatives

-* Instead of introducing a new namespace a new syntax could be introduced to specify whether an identifier should be looked up on terms or types.
+* Instead of changing the look up logic a new syntax could be introduced to specify whether an identifier should be looked up on terms or types.
 In fact, this [has been proposed before](https://github.com/ghc-proposals/ghc-proposals/pull/214).
 However, this results in noisy source code that is hard to read.

 ## Unresolved Questions